vgstation-coders/vgstation13/code/modules/asset_cache/readme.md

 The `simple` subclass will most likely be of use for most cases.

-Call get_asset_datum() with the type of the datum you created to get your asset cache datum
+Call get_tg_asset_datum() with the type of the datum you created to get your asset cache datum

 Call .send(client|usr) on that datum to send the asset to the client.
 Depending on the asset transport this may or may not block.